magoo/minimalist-risk-management/INTERVIEW.md

-# Risk Discovery Interview Guidance
+# Discovering risks with interviews.

 We often have to ask experts for insight into subject matters that produce risk.
 This documents supports a _risk interview_, which often supports a _risk assessment_.